fdesmond/seme-ts/README.md

  3. apply IDFT to reconstruct a portion of the original signal;
  4. assign Y[time-window].

-This procedure is tackled by `tsaug()` for a single 1D-signal and by `dfaug()` for the whole dataframe.
+This procedure is tackled by `signal_distortion()` for a single 1D-signal and by `dfaug()` for the whole dataframe.
 A normalization procedure is usually performed to apply the same distortion to every signal.

 Some key points:
  - is some frequency more important than others?
 Is there an automatic way to decide it?